-- Practising from the previous comprehensions from UPSC papers 2011 – 2015 can aid in the preparation and also solving the prelims test series will help an aspirant to have a better understanding of the pattern.
+- Practising from the previous comprehensions from UPSC Question Papers 2011 – 2019 can aid in the preparation and also solving the prelims test series will help an aspirant to have a better understanding of the pattern.

-- First reading is the most important and preferably has to be the only reading.
-Hence it is extremely crucial to take it slow by reading every line, processing every word and marking the important points.
+- The first reading is the most important and preferably has to be the only reading.
+Hence, it is extremely crucial to take it slow by reading every line, processing every word and marking the important points.
 Try noting down the assumptions and premises of the passage.
-These 2 steps will help quickly eliminate the redundant options and prevents one from reading the passage repeatedly, thus saving precious time.
+These 2 steps will help quickly eliminate the redundant options and prevent one from reading the passage repeatedly, thus saving precious time.

 - It is important to grasp while reading what the author/passage is implying, the central theme of the passage and the inferences that can be drawn.
 Else it might pave the way to inane mistakes like fusing up facts and inferences with the central theme.

 Sources for reference: The Hindu, Indian Express, Frontline, Yojana and EPW Areas to focus on: Arts, Science, Economics, environment and climate change, administration and governance and philosophy.
 A lot of practice supplemented by careful reading will help one achieve better results.
 Hope these pointers give certain clarity in reading comprehension.

 Find more topics by visiting the UPSC Syllabus page.
 For more preparation related articles, visit the following links.